expo/expo/docs/README.md

 ## Editing Docs Content

+All documentation-related content is inside the **pages** directory.
+We write docs in markdown with the help of custom React components that provide additional functionality, such as embedding Snack examples and so on.

+The documentation is divided into four main sections:

+- **Home**: Provides a guided path from starting a project from scratch to deploying it to app stores.
+- **Guides**: General purpose and fundamental guides that help you understand how Expo works and how to use it.
+This section also contains all EAS related documentation.
-You can find the content source of the documentation inside the `pages/` directory.
-Documentation is mostly written in markdown with the help of some React components (for Snack embeds, etc).
-Our API documentation can all be found under `pages/versions/`; we keep separate versions of the documentation for each SDK version currently supported in Expo Go, see ["A note about versioning"](#a-note-about-versioning) for more info.
-The routes and navbar are automatically inferred from the directory structure within `versions`.
+- **Reference**: Detailed reference documentation for all Expo APIs and modules.
+All Expo SDK API docs are located under **pages/versions** directory.
+We keep separate versions of documentation for each SDK version currently supported in Expo Go.
+See ["A note about versioning"](#a-note-about-versioning) for more information.
+- **Learn**: Tutorials and guides that help you learn how to use Expo and React Native.

 > **Note**
 > We are currently in the process of moving our API documentation to being auto-generated using `expotools`'s `GenerateDocsAPIData` command.